Spectrum Range: Eruptive history

-Yeda Peak, a 2240 m high pinnacle in the middle of the Spectrum Range, was the site of a subsequent explosive eruption that resulted in the formation of a crater.
+Yeda Peak, a 2240 m high pinnacle in the middle of the Spectrum Range, was the site of a subsequent explosive eruption that created a crater.
 Some of the ejecta accumulated around the vent to form a low volcanic cone whereas the more volatile, pumice-rich phases of the eruption sent ash flows down the slopes of the Spectrum Dome.
-Renewed volcanism at Exile Hill 8 km to the west on the Arctic Lake Plateau produced a similar but much smaller eruption that created a roughly 200 m wide breccia pipe.
-Late-stage volcanism also deposited alkali basalt flows of the Kitsu Member which likely issued from multiple eruptive centres on the dome's summit that have since been removed by erosion.
-These lava flows travelled over a gravel layer composed of rock fragments derived from the Spectrum Formation and older geological formations.
+Renewed volcanism at Exile Hill 8 km west of Yeda Peak produced a similar but much smaller eruption that created a roughly 200 m wide breccia pipe.
+Late-stage volcanism also deposited the alkali basalt flows of the Kitsu Member, which likely issued from multiple eruptive centres on the dome's summit that have since been removed by erosion.
+These lava flows travelled over a gravel layer made up of rock fragments derived from the Spectrum Formation and older geological formations.

 Following the construction of the Spectrum Dome, lesser activity continued into the Quaternary from parasitic vents in and adjacent to the Spectrum Range.
-Volcanism during the Pleistocene created a number of small volcanoes on the southwestern flank of the mountain range that formed in subaerial and subglacial environments.
-Subaerial lava fountaining at the extreme northern end of the Arctic Lake Plateau created the Outcast Hill cinder cone, which blocked westerly flowing streams to create a temporary lake against its eastern side.
+Volcanism during the Pleistocene created several small volcanoes on the southwestern flank of the range that formed in subaerial and subglacial environments.
+Subaerial lava fountaining at the extreme northern end of the Arctic Lake Plateau created the Outcast Hill cinder cone.
+Its formation resulted in the damming of westerly flowing streams to create a temporary lake against its eastern side.
 About 4 km to the south, Tadekho Hill formed on top of a 180 m high remnant of Spectrum Formation trachyte and produced lava flows which spread onto the surrounding plateau surface.
 Subsequent subglacial volcanism near the central portion of the Arctic Lake Plateau formed the subglacial mound of Wetalth Ridge.
 All three Pleistocene volcanoes are basaltic in composition and are part of the Arctic Lake Formation, which formed during a period of volcanic activity 0.71 million years ago.